Someone is playing with the universe.

 Talented Authors, Artists, and Editors

 Some of these amazing writers and artists are new, some are Splinter Press family, and some are specially invited VIPs that you already know and admire (and of whom we are embarrassing superfans).
-The current list of our confirmed writers and artists (Bios below.
-This list is growing daily, so check back regularly!):
+This is the current list of our confirmed contributors (bios below!):

-A.J.
-Stevens, Abigail Boyd, Boydell Bown, Brandon B. Chambers, Elesa Hagberg, Esther Davis, Ethan Whitaker, Faralee Pozo, Jan Hassmann, Jessica Guernsey, Kara Reynolds, Kasey Selma McQueen, Kristina Atkins, Matthew Cushing, Paul Martz, Russ Marcum, Taryn Skipper
+WRITERS: A.J.
+Stevens, Ash Stevens, Boydell Bown, Brandon B. Chambers, Elesa Hagberg, Esther Davis, Ethan Whitaker, Faralee Pozo, Jan Hassmann, Jess Smart Smiley, Jessica Guernsey, Jessica Kendall, Kara Reynolds, Kasey Selma McQueen, Kristina Atkins, Kyro Dean, Matthew Cushing, Paul Martz, Regan Wolfe, Russ Marcum, Shelley Thayer, and Taryn Skipper.

 Unique Worlds, Stories, Themes